ucberkeley/savio-training-sl7-2017/install.md

 # Installation for an entire group

-You can follow the approaches on the previous slides, but have your installation directory be on `/global/home/groups/${GROUP}` or `/global/scratch/${USER}` instead.
+[check with Krishna - if a user puts materials in a group directory, is changing the group or changing the permissions needed?]

 If you change the UNIX permissions of the installed files to allow your group members access, then they should be able to use the software too.

-For example, you would need to do something lik this:
+For example, you would need to do something like this:

 ```
-PKGDIR=rgeos
+PKG=rgeos
+cd /global/home/groups/my_group/sl7
+chgrp -R my_group {sources,modfiles,modules,scripts}/${PKG}
-chmod g+r -R ~/software/${PKGDIR}
+chmod -R g+rwX {sources,modfiles,modules,scripts}/${PKG}
-chmod g+x ~/software/${PKGDIR}/bin/*
-chmod g+rx ~ ~software ~software/${PKGDIR}
-chmod g+rx ~/software/${PKGDIR}/{bin,include,lib}
 ```

-This will allow reading by group members for all files in the directory and execution for the group members on the executables in `bin` (as well as access through to the subdirectories using the +rx at the higher-level directories).
+This will allow reading by group members for all files in the directory and execution for the group members on the executables in `bin` (as well as access through to the subdirectories using the +X at the higher-level directories).

+# Setting up a module for your software

 You may also want to set up your own module that allows you to easily set your environment so that the software is accessible for you (and possibly others in your group).
-To do this you need to:
+To do this you need to do the following.

 First we'll need a directory in which to store our module files:

 ```
-MYMODULEPATH=~/software/modfiles
+V=3.6.2
+MYMODULEPATH=/global/home/groups/my_group/sl7/modfiles
-mkdir ${MYMODULEPATH}
+mkdir -p ${MYMODULEPATH}/geos/${V}
 export MODULEPATH=${MODULEPATH}:${MYMODULEPATH}  # good to put this in your .bashrc
-mkdir ${MYMODULEPATH}/geos
 ```

 Now we create a module file for the version (or one each for multiple versions) of the software we have installed.
-E.g., for our geos installation we would edit  `${MPATH}/geos/3.5.0` based on looking at examples of other module files.
+E.g., for our geos installation we would edit  `${MYMODULEPATH}/geos/3.6.2` based on looking at examples of other module files.
 An example module file for our geos example is *example-modulefile*.

 ```
-cp example-modfile ${MYMODULEPATH}/geos/3.5.0
+cp example-modfile ${MYMODULEPATH}/geos/3.6.2
 ```

 Or see some of the Savio system-level modules in `/global/software/sl-6.x86_64/modfiles/langs`.